Feature request #8845

-#2 Updated by James Harvey about 6 years ago
+#2 Updated by James Harvey over 6 years ago

 I am still having issues with PDF placement.
 I have also tried the raster PDF output from QGIS, but still get errors in Adobe InDesign that the PDF file cannot be placed.
 Converting to EPS is my only work around at the moment, but it can get a bit annoying after many updates.

-#4 Updated by James Harvey about 6 years ago
+#4 Updated by James Harvey over 6 years ago

 I found this link that has more info about PDF placement errors in InDesign.